jasforworkin/content-ops-starter/content/pages/blog/top-ten-lessons-we-learned.md

   Originally founded as LabCare Marketing in 2004, we built a reputation for exceptional technical support, ensuring laboratories operated with precision and efficiency.
-For over a decade, we specialized in maintaining and servicing laboratory equipment, ensuring uninterrupted operations for our clients.Recognizing the industry's evolving needs, we took a bold step in 2017—expanding into importation, distribution, sales, and marketing of cutting-edge diagnostic equipment.
+For over a decade, we specialized in maintaining and servicing laboratory equipment, ensuring uninterrupted operations for our clients.
+  Recognizing the industry's evolving needs, we took a bold step in 2017—expanding into importation, distribution, sales, and marketing of cutting-edge diagnostic equipment.
 With years of technical experience and a commitment to quality, we seamlessly merged the expertise of LabCare Marketing